-Today is the last day of August and this post means Blaugust 2019 is officially over for Later Levels.
+Today is the last day of August and Blaugust 2019 is officially over for Later Levels.
 After plenty of planning, 31 articles, a whole lot of effort and a little bit of luck, I’m pleased to report we made it through our first blogging festival and are feeling quite proud of ourselves.

 Thank you once again to Belghast from Tales of the Aggronaut for hosting this annual event and to Naithin from Time to Loot for bringing it to my attention.
 It would have been impossible to get through it alone so I must also thank Phil for returning to blogging and joining me in this adventure.
 The past month has been a challenge and it’s going to take a while to recover; but it’s also been a great experience, full of lessons to take into the future.
 Here’s what we’ve learnt from participating in our first Blaugust.